DaBlick/Hierarchical-Observer-Pattern/README.md

 	Tests run: 1, Failures: 0, Errors: 0, Skipped: 0

-The information about the changes made to the list are fired to the observing apps and the updates are displayed.
+The changes are fired to the observing apps and the updates are displayed.